-An Overview Guide to Leather Grades
+An Overview Guide to Leather Grades; Types of Leather.

 Full-Grain Leather Is the Best Quality

-Full-grain leather is characterized by its luxurious, smooth surface and it has few, if any, flaws.
+Full-grain leather is characterized by its luxurious, smooth surface, and it has few, if any, flaws.
 It is the most popular type of leather.
 It has not been snuffed, sanded, or buffed to remove any natural marks or imperfections from its surface.
 Its fibers are stable and durable because the grain has not been removed.
-There is less moisture in the leather from any prolonged contact as the grain has a characteristic of breathing.
+There is less moisture in the leather from prolonged contact as the grain is characteristic of breathing.
 This type of leather does not wear out easily.
 Instead, it develops a patina, which is a thin layer that protects the leather from damage from wearing or corroding; it also gives the leather an aesthetic look.
 It is used in making high-quality footwear and furniture.

 It has two finished product types; Aniline and semi-aniline.
 Aniline leather is the most desirable finish in the manufacture of leather.
 It is exclusively dyed using soluble dyes without covering the top with insoluble pigment or topcoat paint.
 Semi-aniline has a thin protective coat, which protects it from staining and wearing out.